alkohout/alkohout.github.io/_posts/2025-03-27-data_analysis.md

 	  Conversely, decreasing wave heights would likely cause the ice edge to expand.
 	  To test this relationship, we analyzed model-derived significant wave height estimates alongside satellite sea-ice observations from 1997-2009, defining the sea-ice edge at 15% ice concentration.
 	  We divided the data into biannual seasons: growth (March-August) and decay (September-February) as shown in Figure 5.
-	  Both seasonal analyses revealed that trends in sea-ice extent inversely correlate with significant wave height trends, with Pearson correlation coefficients of -0.70 during decay season and -0.79 during growth season.
+	  Both seasonal analyses revealed that trends in sea-ice extent inversely correlate with significant wave height trends, with Pearson correlation coefficients of -0.70 during decay season and -0.79 during growth season (<a href="https://www.nature.com/articles/nature13262" target="_blank">Kohout <em>et al.</em> 2014</a>).
           <figure class="img-right" style="max-width: 30%">
               <img src="/assets/images/Kohout_etal_2014.jpg"
                    alt="Trends in sea ice extent and significant wave heights">
               <figcaption>Figure 5:
 		A comparison between the trends in sea ice extent and significant wave height between 1997 and 2009.
 		The observed trend in the location of the ice edge (red) and the simulated trend in the significant wave height (blue) are shown as functions of longitude.
-		a) Averaged trends for the ice decay season (September to February).
+		(a) Averaged trends for the ice decay season (September to February).
-		b) The averaged trends during the ice growth season (March to August).
+		(b) The averaged trends during the ice growth season (March to August).
 		The Pearson coefficient (r) is given at the top right of each panel (n = 288 for each).
 		Antarctica is represented by the grey shaded region.
 		Note the scale for trend in Hs increases downwards (<a href="https://www.nature.com/articles/nature13262" target="_blank">Kohout <em>et al.</em> 2014</a>).